SVD-Based UGRM-GFT on Directed Product Graphs

 \section{Abstract}

-Traditional directed graph signal processing generally depends on fixed representation matrices, whose rigid structures limit the model’s ability to adapt to complex graph topologies.
-To address this issue, this study employed the unified graph representation matrix (UGRM) to propose a generalized graph Fourier transform (UGRM-GFT) method based on singular value decomposition (SVD) for signal analysis on directed graphs and Cartesian product graphs.
-We defined UGRM-GFT for general directed graphs by introducing a parameterized UGRM that incorporates traditional representations such as the Laplacian matrix and adjacency matrix.
-The SVD is used to construct spectral transform pairs with both left and right singular vectors.
-We extended this approach to two types of UGRM-GFTs applied to directed Cartesian product graphs.
-UGRM-GFT-I performs SVD directly on the composite UGRM matrix of the two-dimensional graph structure, suitable for globally coupled graph signals.
-UGRM-GFT-II separately applies SVD to the UGRMs of the two-factor graphs and then combines the results, significantly reducing computational complexity while preserving spectral expressiveness.
-Theoretical analysis confirmed the monotonicity of the proposed method with respect to the parameters $\alpha$ and $k$ embedded in the UGRM.
-Experimental results on real-world datasets demonstrated that the proposed method significantly outperforms traditional fixed-matrix approaches in denoising tasks, with a particular emphasis on signal-to-noise ratio and bandwidth efficiency.
+Traditional directed graph signal processing generally depends on fixed representation matrices, whose rigid structures limit the model's ability to adapt to complex graph topologies.
+To address this issue, this study employs the unified graph representation matrix (UGRM) to propose a generalized graph Fourier transform (UGRM-GFT) based on singular value decomposition (SVD) for signal analysis on directed graphs and Cartesian product graphs.
+We define UGRM-GFT for general directed graphs by introducing a parameterized UGRM that incorporates traditional representations such as the Laplacian and adjacency matrices.
+The SVD is used to construct spectral transform pairs with both left and right singular vectors, ensuring numerical stability.
+We extend this approach to two types of UGRM-GFTs applied to directed Cartesian product graphs: UGRM-GFT-I performs SVD directly on the composite UGRM matrix, suitable for globally coupled signals, while UGRM-GFT-II separately applies SVD to the factor graph UGRMs, significantly reducing computational complexity while preserving spectral expressiveness.
+Theoretical analysis establishes approximation error bounds and characterizes the spectral behavior of the proposed method with respect to the parameters $\alpha$ and $k$ embedded in the UGRM.
+Experimental results on real-world datasets demonstrate that the proposed method achieves superior energy compaction and significantly outperforms traditional fixed-matrix approaches in denoising tasks.
+Specifically, it attains a higher signal-to-noise ratio, and a lower bandlimiting approximation error.